 The Palazzo Altemps, designed by the Riario family during the fifteenth century and refurbished one century later under the orders of Cardinal Marco Sittico Altemps, opened as part of the National Museum of Rome in 1997.

 The museum houses a valuable collection of Greek and Roman art from the sixteenth to seventeenth centuries belonging to several families of the Roman aristocracy.
 The works are on show at the walls and ceilings in elegant rooms decorated with frescoes.

 Also on display in the lovely patio and next to the monumental staircase are the figures belonging to the Altemps collection.
 Although the collection of Cardinal Altemps contains more than 100 works, many of them appear in other museums, such as the Louvre.

 Collection Boncompagni Ludovisi covers most of the museum.
 This consists of over 100 works, including The Galatian Suicide and the impressive sarcophagus Grande Ludovisi.

 The palace also exhibits a significant collection of Egyptian paintings, as well as collections belonging to the families of Mattei and Del Drago.

 Perhaps one of the most striking parts of the museum is the San Aniceto Church, a small and charming church within the building.

-From other top museums in Rome we recommend: National Etruscan Museum, National Gallery of Ancient Art in Barberini Palace and Doria Pamphili Gallery.
+From other top museums to see in Rome, we recommend the National Etruscan Museum, the National Gallery of Ancient Art in Barberini Palace, and Doria Pamphili Gallery.